FREE SHIPPING on orders of $85 or more

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 It was up to the priest or the scribe taking the official records to determine how the spoken name was to be made literal.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Reese have included Rees, Reece, Rhys, Ap Rhys and others.

-More information is included under the topic Early Reese Notables in all our PDF Extended History products.
+More information is included under the topic Early Reese Notables in all our PDF Extended History products and printed products wherever possible.

-Reese Settlers in the United States in the 17th Century
+Reese Settlers in United States in the 17th Century

-Reese Settlers in the United States in the 18th Century
+Reese Settlers in United States in the 18th Century

-Reese Settlers in the United States in the 19th Century
+Reese Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.